• About Us

 Suspension for Holders of Provisional Licenses

-If you are under 18 (and therefore hold a provisional driver license), there are other rules that apply.
-If you are convicted of multiple moving violations within a single year (12 months), you will face license suspension.
+If you are under 18 (and therefore hold a provisional license), there are other rules that apply.
+You will face license suspension if you are convicted of multiple moving violations within a year (12 months).
 The length of the suspension period depends on the number of convictions:

 • 2nd conviction: 30-day suspension